MA, BA Dip Arch, DipICArb, RIBA, ARIAS, ACE, FCIArb.

 Barrister, Chartered Arbitrator, Adjudicator, Accredited CEDR Mediator

 PETER AEBERLI is a Canadian citizen, resident in the United Kingdom.
-He is duly qualified as Architect and Barrister and is an experienced arbitrator, mediator and adjudicator.
-Apart from his work as a barrister, his focus is dispute resolution principally, but not solely, in the construction industry.
+He is a duly qualified Barrister and Architect and an experienced arbitrator, mediator and adjudicator.
+Apart from work as a barrister, his focus is dispute resolution principally, but not solely, in the construction industry.
 He has handled two and multi-party disputes.
-He is available for and has received appointments as arbitrator, adjudicator and/or mediator by party agreement and from bodies such as the CIArb (including NHBC), the CIOB, the Construction Confederation, CEDR, AICA, the RIBA, the RICS, the ICE, the ICC, the LCIA and the Law Society.
-He was recently asked by the ICDR (AAA) to chair a tribunal but had to decline for personal reasons.
+He is available for receives appointments as arbitrator, adjudicator and mediator by party agreement and from bodies such as the CIArb (including NHBC), the CIOB, the Construction Confederation, CEDR, AICA, the RIBA, the RICS, the ICE, the ICC, the LCIA and the Law Society.
+He has been asked by the ICDR (AAA) to chair a tribunal but had to decline for personal reasons.
 He is listed as an adjudicator on high value and prestigious projects including the London 2012 Adjudication Panel, Crossrail and BAA Terminal 5.
-He is listed on numerous panels including the FIDIC President’s list of dispute adjudicators, the ICC Canadian National Committee Panel of International Commercial Arbitrators, the ICDR (American Arbitration Association) panel of international arbitrators, the International Institute for Conflict Prevention & Resolution (USA) Roster of arbitrators and mediators and Engineers’ Ireland panel of arbitrators.
+He is listed on numerous panels including the FIDIC President’s list of dispute adjudicators, the ICC Canadian National Committee Panel of International Commercial Arbitrators, the ICDR (AAA) panel of international arbitrators, the International Institute for Conflict Prevention & Resolution (USA) Roster of arbitrators and mediators and Engineers’ Ireland panel of arbitrators.

 Prior to reading law as a scholar at Hertford College, Oxford, Peter was a project architect with the Building Design Partnership, a large multi-disciplinary consultancy, and gained experience and understanding of the different skills, both professional and contracting, needed to realise complex construction projects, including hospitals, retail development and military installations.
 He has a good understanding of building technology being, for a number of years, a visiting lecturer in building construction at what is now Oxford Brooks University and starting a degree in Chemistry and Physics before changing to Architecture.
 He was, for a number of years in the mid 1990s a Joint Secretary of the Joint Contracts Tribunal (JCT).